Lorentz Transformation in Quantum Mechanics: Lorentz transformations and the nonstandard sector.

 It is natural to identify the space-time infinitesimal steps as the basic ruler and basic "clock tick", which are therefore independent of the reference frame.
 In this way in different reference frames an event has different space-time standard coordinates, in agreement with LT, but the same infinitesimal steps for the nonstandard lattice.
 This interpretation does not violate Lorentz invariance, since it is in accordance with the interpretation of the standard LT.
 This identification is equivalent to consider the infinitesimal steps as the minimal space-time intervals one can consider in the space-time manifold.
+As explained above, this interpretation of the space-time steps is the only one that preserves the model, any other choice would lead to inconsistent results.
 Being infinitesimal, they are of course not directly measurable, but they can affect specific physical phenomena, as in the non-relativistic case.
 Because the finite part of the nonstandard straight line (or any curve) is the disjoint union of all the \mdPi of the real axis, each coordinate can be seen as the juxtaposition of an unlimited number of these basic elements along the space-time axis.
 All the juxtapositions which end in a given \mdPi give the same standard value for the coordinate.